 For further information on our academic extension programme please click HERE.

 Our focus in GATE is to nurture learners with special abilities by supporting them in their individual endeavours.
-Sometimes this may mean individualised learning programmes to accommodate the time taken in a cultural or sporting area of talent.
+Sometimes this may lead to individualised learning programmes to accommodate the time taken in a cultural or sporting area of talent.

 Or for an academically talented student, it may mean doing different courses outside of the regular year levels such as studying a university paper.